Weeks of battery life for minimal cash on this smartwatch

 Other Bip devotees at CNET have been wearing the watch even longer than I have: Rick Broida has been singing its praises for months, and now Jeff Bakalar, who sits across from me at the office, is a convert.
 (Jeff bought a Fitbit Versa, hated it, returned it, bought a Bip, and has been thrilled.)

-So, no, the Amazfit Bip isn't as slick or as polished as the Versa or the Apple Watch (£399 at Apple).
+So, no, the Amazfit Bip isn't as slick or as polished as the Versa or the Apple Watch.
 But if you're looking for a full-on smartwatch for less than the cost of most basic fitness trackers, the Amazfit Bip delivers.
 At $80 or less, it's an easy choice for the best smartwatch bargain out there.

 Marathon battery life: Think weeks, not days